 On both the southwest and northeast broad sides of this monument are massive +20m long sculptural reliefs depicting artistic scenes of suffering, oppression and uprising which occurred across the Bosnian Krajina during WWII.
 The first relief we will examine here is the one on the northeast side of the monument.

-The northwest relief (Photo 8) is properly read starting from the front portal end of the monument (the right side as seen in Photo 7).
+The northwest relief (Photo 9) is properly read starting from the front portal end of the monument.
 It begins by depicting a representation of the David and Goliath Biblical story, where David is shown as a bare-chested young man (symbolizing a Partisan fighter) who is standing victoriously over a fallen Goliath (who here is depicted wearing a Nazi military outfit).
 The idea of using the David and Goliath story as a symbol for the battle of the Partisans against the German Army is an effort to convey the idea that even despite the formidable size and power of the German military, the much smaller and lesser equipped Partisan Army fighters were still able to vanquish them.
 In the background of the scene is a smoldering town, which represents the destruction of the landscape which came as a result of the war.

 As the scene moves to the left, we next see a large group of men, women and children who have been driven out of their communities across the Bosnian Krajina by the advancing fascist forces.
 The women are gathered around a fire with looks of despair on their faces, while the men, armed with rifles, gather in groups to discuss their concern and plans for resistance.
 As the scene moves to the left further, we see regiments of Partisan resistance fighters have now organized, set up in a formation of four lines.
 They stand facing their leader Marshal Josip Broz Tito as he makes a speech to them.
 Moving from here to the next scene, we see battles waging between Partisan fighters and German soldiers.
 They fight with simple weapons and even to the point of using their bare hands against armed German fighters, which clearly is meant to symbolize the ferocity and spirit with which the Partisans fought.
 To the left of the battle can be seen a depiction of the brutality which the civilian population suffered under at the hands of the German forces and their collaborators (Ustaše, Chetnik, etc).
 Not only can we see civilians (including children) hung by their necks from surrounding trees, but we also see civilians having their heads cut off with knives by German soldiers and others, who hold them up like trophies.
 By virtue of its sheer graphic nature, this may be considered one of (if not the) most grisly and horrific depictions of war seen on any WWII monument from the Yugoslav-era.
 In the final scene of this relief wall all the way to the left we see a group of miners and workers surrounding Marshal Tito as he gives a speech to them, which would seem to illustrate Tito appealing to the proletariat class for further help in his revolution against fascist forces as the war pushes forward.
 The visual narrative of this sculptural relief wall continues on the southeast side of this monument.